0xStr0k1rch/trashPanda/README.md

 fit your needs!.
 The tooling is intended to be used by cybersecurity professionals, Blue teamers and Red teamers alike.

 It's a simpler version https://github.com/SnaffCon/Snaffler which can be used even on a non domain-joined PC which Snaffler requires..
+Perfect from an Windows attack host for example!

 **Installation Powershell**
 ```